The Corporate Governance Review: Ghana

 All shareholders are entitled to receive the same information at the same time.
 The disclosure of price-sensitive information to any person prior to its release to the public automatically precludes that person from dealing in any securities of a listed company.

 Standstill agreements are purely contractual and may be made between the company and its controlling shareholders, particularly in respect of the disposal of large blocks of control shares to outsiders.
 As long as they do not contain any unlawful provisions, they are enforceable.

 The Ghanaian corporate governance space is in a burgeoning state.
-The existence of mandatory rules on certain corporate governance issues ensures that minimum standards are met by companies.
-However, owing to the voluntary nature of the Corporate Governance Code, compliance with other important governance practices in accordance with widely recognised international standards has been slow.
-With the failure of a number of Ghanaian indigenous banks, the shutdown and revocation of licenses by regulators of some microfinance institutions and the hostile takeover of the country's premier mortgage finance institution by a Caribbean banking conglomerate, interest in the adoption of policies that protect wider stakeholder interests in Ghanaian companies has been generated.
-The banking sector has been, understandably, particularly responsive on the subject.
+The passage of the new Corporate Governance Code, which specifies mandatory rules on corporate governance issues, is particularly significant in ensuring that minimum standards are met by companies in line with widely recognised international practices.
+With the failure of a number of Ghanaian indigenous banks, the shutdown and revocation of licences by regulators of some microfinance institutions and the hostile takeover of the country's premier mortgage finance institution by a Caribbean banking conglomerate, interest in the adoption of policies that protect wider stakeholder interests in Ghanaian companies has been generated.
+The banking sector has been particularly responsive on the subject, understandably.
 With the laissez-faire attitudes of most individual shareholders, the active engagement and involvement of institutional investors is critical in shaping the governance culture of local companies.
-The current BoG Directives reflect the changing attitude towards the importance of corporate governance in sustaining various sectors of the Ghanaian economy.
+The current BoG Directives and Corporate Governance Code reflect the changing attitude towards the importance of corporate governance in sustaining various sectors of the Ghanaian economy.

 1 NanaAma Botchway is the managing partner and Emmanueler Ewurabena Quaye is a senior associate at N Dowuona & Company.